Skip to content

 4. Right of Return

-1. At the conclusion of a paid Parental Leave taken under this rule, a Postdoctoral Fellow has the right to return to their position and resume employment with the same rate of pay and benefits as would have been applicable if the Postdoctoral Fellow had not taken the Parental Leave.
-Failure to resume the duties of the position may result in the termination of employment and the loss of pay and benefits.
+1. At the conclusion of a paid Parental Leave taken under this rule, a Postdoctoral Fellow has the right to return to their position and resume employment with the same salary and benefits as would have been applicable if the Postdoctoral Fellow had not taken the Parental Leave.
+Failure of the Postdoctoral Fellow to resume the duties of the position at the conclusion of the leave may result in the termination of employment.

 5. Parental Leave and the Family Medical Leave Act (FMLA)